Explaining Adversarial Vulnerability with a Data Sparsity Hypothesis: B - Experiment Design for Section 4.2: Numerical Results on the Distance of Decision boundary from Data Distribution

-The models were trained on the CIFAR10 data set using augmentation methods including random crops, horizontal flipping, and perspective change.
+The models were trained on the CIFAR10 dataset using augmentation methods including random crops, horizontal flipping, and perspective change.
 The ResNet 9 \cite{he2016deep} network architecture was used with a CELU activation function for all layers.
-The model was trained with Adam optimizer with a learning rate of $10^{-4}$, weight decay of $1e-4$ and the standard deviations for generating unlabeled data points and neighbor data points were set to $0.238$ and $0.0238$, respectively.
-The lambda value was chosen similarly and was set to $\lambda = 10k$ for the CIFAR10 data set.
-Using $\lambda=10k$, the model was trained using the proposed loss function and the generated unlabeled data set.
+The model was trained with Adam optimizer with a learning rate of $10^{-4}$, no weight decay and the standard deviations for generating unlabeled data points and neighbor data points were set to $0.238$ and $0.0238$, respectively.
+The lambda value was chosen similarly and was set to $\lambda = 10k$ for the CIFAR10 dataset.
+Using $\lambda=10k$, the model was trained using the proposed loss function and the generated unlabeled dataset.
 Models were trained with $\lambda=10k$, number of unlabeled data points per labeled data point $N_u=1$ and number of neighbors per data point $N_b=1$.
 The models trained using these hyperparameters were used to measure $\mathbf{\hat{\rho}_{adv}}$ values and test accuracies in Table 2 of the main paper.